 10:30 Ambras Castle

 Start your day with a visit to the Ambras Castle (Schloss Ambras), built on a hill a bit outside the city centre.
-If you are landing to Innsbruck in a clear day, you may even be able to spot it from your plane seat, as the plane passes very close the city.
+If you are landing in Innsbruck on a clear day, you may even be able to spot it from your plane seat, as the plane passes very close to the city.
 This fairytale-style castle has a number of interesting exhibits and rooms, including the Habsburg Portrait Gallery to fill a couple of hours.
 You can also walk in the gardens of the castle and spot some of the peacocks that are kept there.
 The castle has also a restaurant, where you can have some lunch.
 If you finish early, then why not walk a bit in the park around the castle (Schlosspark Ambras).
 Note that the castle is closed in November.

 Find out more about the Amras Castle here.